-The Department has a limited english proficiency implementation plan that provides guidelines and resources.
+The Department has a limited English proficiency implementation plan that provides guidelines and resources.
+The plan is posted on the Departments website.

 C-1: Summary of Services Covered (1 of 2)

 a.
 Waiver Services Summary.
 List the services that are furnished under the waiver in the following table.
 If case management is not a service under the waiver, complete items C-1-b and C-1-c: